nwaforchibundo/website/_posts/2023-08-08-Using-glass-material-for-miniaturized-continuum-robots.md

 Considering its ultimate tensile strength, the figure indicates that it can withstand more stress in cases of path contact during deployment and manipulation.
 % For both glass and Nitinol, the precurvature limits, or the obtainable minimum radius of curvature, depend on the available tube diameter; a smaller tube diameter guarantees a smaller radius of curvature without plastic deformation.
 Fig. 3 also demonstrated that it is theoretically possible for a 1mm glass tube to sustain bending stress over a 10mm radius of curvature like that of Nitinol, which has a minimum radius of curvature of 15 mm in literature {% cite sears2006 %}.
-The various approach explored to obtain a pre-curved tube using thin glass for the proposed miniaturized concentric tube robot (CTR) in Chapter~\ref{chap4} is discussed in detail in Chapter~\ref{chap3}.
-Whereas for the parallel continuum robot (PCR), a standard optical fiber was used directly for the robot modeling, design, and experimental prototype, which is detailed in Chapter~\ref{chap5}.
+The various approach explored to obtain a pre-curved tube using thin glass for the proposed miniaturized concentric tube robot (CTR) is discussed in detail in the subsequent blog post.
+Whereas for the parallel continuum robot (PCR), a standard optical fiber was used directly for the robot modeling, design, and experimental prototype, which is detailed in another blog post below.
 Overall, we demonstrated the possibility to actualize the first of its type, a miniaturized continuum robot using glass material.
 This landmark achievement and scientific breakthrough has huge prospects in the robotics and material domain as regards microsurgery or micromanipulations.
 {: .text-justify}